Our employees’ team spirit and engagement are core features of Groupe Beneteau’s strategy for sustainable growth.

 They must be respected by each employee, each brand and each activity throughout the Group.
 These principles also apply to our suppliers, dealers and partners.

 Focus on the Gender Equality Index in France

 This Index measures the differences in pay between women and men, identifying a 9% unjustified pay gap between women and men in France.
-The main French subsidiary SPBI S.A. reported a score of 84/100 for its gender equality index at the end of 2018.
+At the end of 2019, the scores of Groupe Beneteau’s three French subsidiaries for the gender equality index were:

-In october 2019, Construction Navale Bordeaux will propose a gender equality agreement.
-BIO Habitat will take action in order to lower the gaps relating to promotions and pay.
+In october 2019, Construction Navale Bordeaux proposed a gender equality agreement.

 Since 2017, Groupe Beneteau rolled out ambitious recruitment plans leading to over 1,000 persons joining the company.